 …balance my ratios of protein, carbs, and fats…

 I ate 1.5 grams of protein per pound of body weight.
 I followed a 40/30/30 (total calories for the day: 40% carbohydrates, 30% protein, 30% fat) mesomorphic macronutrient breakdown.
 I cycled my carbs and fasted and had strategic over-feedings and all that stuff.

 In short, I tried really, really hard to get the “perfect” amount of nutrients.
 I thought food was fuel, and I treated it as such.
 Especially early on in my career.

-But after joining the Precision Nutrition team over three years ago and having a small hand in coaching thousands of people I now realize I likely didn’t need that level of obsession over my food to build muscle and get in good shape.
+But after joining the Precision Nutrition team over 5 years ago and having a small hand in coaching thousands of people I now realize I likely didn’t need that level of obsession over my food to build muscle and get in good shape.
 (Literally thousands of people get in awesome shape every year with Precision Nutrition without becoming fitness junkies.)

 …considered myself a connoisseur of nutritional supplements.